For our next class, we will meet in the Laser Lab at the start of class. Please arrive between 12 – 12:10.

 Please read and review this post all the way to the bottom to be sure you include everything that is required for the assignment.

 Here is the link to a page with several tutorials on using Illustrator to help you create the assignment.

 1. For those who have not done so, attend the Laser Lab orientation by Wednesday.

-3. Amongst your individual groups, decide who will work on their laser cutting project first.
-I will review the Illustrator documents then take you over to the Laser Lab.
+3. With your partner, decide who will work on their laser cutting project first.
+We are meeting at the Laser Lab.
 Please note, all student documents will be reviewed before the end of class.